OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 ## Merge

 Following alignment, taxa from the source taxonomy are merged into the union taxonomy.
-This is performed via bottom-up recursive descent over the source.
+This is performed via bottom-up traversal of the source.
 A parameter 'sink' is passed down to recursive calls, and is simply the most rootward alignment target seen so far on the descent.
 The following cases arise during processing:

- * Tip: if aligned, nothing to do; if unaligned and not blocked for some reason (e.g. fatal ambiguity), create a corresponding tip in the union.
+ * Tip: if aligned, there is nothing to do; if unaligned and not blocked for some reason (e.g. fatal ambiguity), create a corresponding tip in the union.

  * Aligned internal node: the children have already been processed, and correspond to targets in the union.
-The targets are either 'old' (they were already aligned to nodes in the union) or 'new' (created in union during the merge process).
-Attach any new targets to the internal node's alignment target.
+The targets are either 'old' (they were already in the union before the merge started) or 'new' (created in the union during the merge process).
+Attach any new child targets to the parent node's alignment target.

  * Graft: all targets are new.
-Create a new union node, and attach the new target to it.
+Create a new union node, and attach the new targets to it.

- * Inconsistent: if the target nodes do not all have the same parent, attach the new target nodes to the sink.
+ * Inconsistent: if the child target nodes do not all have the same parent, attach the new target nodes to the sink, and annotate them as 'unplaced'.

- * Refinement: the source taxonomy refines the union taxonomy at the given node if every child of the sink (which is in the union) corresponds to some source node, i.e. is the target of some prior merge.
-Create a new union node corresponding to the source node, and attach both old and new targets to it.
+ * Refinement: the source taxonomy refines the union taxonomy at a given node if every child of the sink (which is in the union) is the alignment target of some source node.
+Create a new union node corresponding to the source node, and attach both old and new targets (of children of the source node) to it.

- * Merge: some child of the sink is not a merge target.
-Attach new targets to the common parent of the old targets.
+ * Merge: similar to refinement, but some child of the sink is _not_ an alignment target.
+Attach new child targets to the common parent of the old child targets.

 The actual logic is more complicated than this due to the need to properly handle unplaced (incertae sedis) taxa.
 The source taxonomy